demyxsh/demyx/README.md

 ### Commands
 ```
 demyx <arg>           Main demyx command
       backup          Back up an app
       compose         Accepts all docker-compose arguments
       config          Modifies an app's configuration
+      cp              Wrapper for docker cp
       ctop            Htop but for containers
       exec            Accepts all docker exec arguments
+      healthcheck     Checks if WordPress apps are up
       info            Shows an app's .env and filter output
       log             Show or follow demyx.log
       maldet          Linux Malware Detect
       monitor         For auto scaling purposes
       motd            Message of the day
       restore         Restore an app
       rm              Removes an app and its volumes
       run             Creates a new app
       stack           Control the stack via docker-compose arguments
       update          Update demyx code base
       util            Generates credentials or access util container
       wp              Execute wp-cli commands
 ```

 ### Questions?